GitFishus/ansible/README.md

 - Where is the Ansible Automation Server? -> [here](https://caap.fvz.ansible-labs.de)
 - What is my username? -> It is the email address you gave us when you signed up for this workshop
-- What is my password? -> It's on the whiteboard in the workshop room (after you log in you can change your password if you want)
+- What is my password? -> You can find it as a stored variable in HCP Terraform under `Default Project -> Settings -> Variable Sets` with a key of `AAP_UI_PASSWORD`

 ## Controller Building Blocks